 change the work your child has to do

-- say your child can go back to school, as long as they're not self-isolating - check if your child should be self-isolating
+- let your child go back to school, as long as they're not self-isolating - check if your child should be self-isolating

 If you’re struggling with living costs because of coronavirus